Literature Review - The Little Book of Thunks; (Part 1) Philosophy for Children and for Everyone Else

 The philosophy of asking challenging questions may be as old as civilisation itself, but perhaps it was never more worthwhile than it is today.
 I would suggest this for two reasons:

 1) Answers to questions are almost too readily available today.
-Whereas once each human being or community had to work out the solutions to the problems of life for themselves, now there is instant access to a whole encyclopedia of answers in books, on television, and most of all, here on the Internet.
-No one is challenged to find solutions for themselves.
+Whereas once each human being or community had to work out the solutions to problems for themselves, now there is instant access to a whole encyclopedia of answers in books, on television, and most of all, on the Internet.
+No one is challenged to find their own solutions.

 2) Children may think less in the 21st Century than ever before.
 Whereas once they had to invent games for amusement, or build things with play bricks, or create with crayons or paint, now all they have to do is press a few buttons and entertainment happens in front of them.
-Thinking and creativity is of benefit to mental health.
+Thinking and creativity is of benefit to mental health and needs to be encouraged among children.

 And it's not just children who benefit.
 Adults too can gain a lot by asking themselves these kinds of questions, and they can be a fun group activity which is much more productive than gossiping about last night's television, or discussing the latest fashions.